United States women's national soccer team: Pay discrimination

 On March 8, 2019, 28 members of the U.S. team filed a gender discrimination lawsuit against the USSF.
 The lawsuit, filed in the U.S. District Court in Los Angeles, accused the USSF of "institutional gender discrimination."
 The lawsuit claimed that the discrimination affected not only the amount the players were paid but also their playing, training, and travel conditions.
 In May 2020, several key parts of the case were dismissed, with federal judge R. Gary Klausner noting that the team had agreed to take higher base compensation and other benefits in their most recent CBA instead of the bonuses received by the men's team.

 On March 8, 2021, the second anniversary of the team's pay discrimination lawsuit, Congresswomen Doris Matsui and Rosa DeLauro introduced the Give Our Athletes Level Salaries (GOALS) Act to ensure the team members "are paid fair and equitable wages compared to the U.S. Men's team."
 The GOALS Act threatened to cut federal funding for the 2026 World Cup if the USSF did not comply.

 On February 22, 2022, the USSF agreed to settle the lawsuit for $24 million, contingent upon the U.S. team agreeing to a new CBA. $22 million would go to the players named in the case, and $2 million would contribute toward players' post-playing career and other women's soccer charitable efforts.
 On May 18, 2022, the U.S. team agreed to a new CBA that would run through 2028 and would equalize compensation, bonuses, and other work conditions between the women's and the men's national teams friendlies, therefore finalizing the legal settlement.
+The new agreement mandates that men and women split prize money from international competitions equally, making it the first such instance in the world.

 Artificial turf

 Along with their lawsuit for pay-equity, the US Women's Soccer players have fought FIFA on policies regarding artificial turf.
-This battle to eliminate the use of turf in major women's games heightened around the 2015 FIFA Women's World Cup, hosted by Canada; during this tournament, the US Women played 8 of their 10 games on artificial turf.
+This battle to eliminate its use in major women's games heightened around the 2015 FIFA Women's World Cup in Canada; during this tournament, the US played eight of their ten games on artificial turf.
 Prior to the 2015 World Cup, Abby Wambach headed a discrimination lawsuit with other global soccer stars including Marta of Brazil and Homare Sawa of Japan.
 Due to the tournament's quick approach, the suit was dropped as players were denied an expedited hearing.